 Here are a few St. Louis businesses that grow and support local flowers:

 Sitting outside in the heat for an extended period of time can leave you feeling pretty parched.
-Plan ahead by bringing your own water canteen.
-While boxed water is preferable to plastic bottled water, it still takes significant energy to create and subsequently recycle the carton.
-Bringing your own canteen is the best waste-free move you can make to stay hydrated.
+Plan ahead by bringing your own water canteen, the best waste-free move you can make to stay hydrated.
 You can refill at an outdoor water-filling station or one of the hundreds of indoor filling stations.

 Fortunately, WashU is situated close to some great dining establishments and outdoor recreation.
 There are several destinations within walking distance of campus including the Delmar Loop and Forest Park.
-Whenever possible, opt for spending time in places you can get to without a vehicle or plan to hop on the metro!
+Whenever possible, opt for spending time in places you can get to without a vehicle or plan to hop on the MetroBus or MetroLink!

 However you celebrate this auspicious occasion, choose to make it sustainable!